ilyosm/ilyosm/README.md

 # Hi there! 👋 I'm Ilyazbek Mamadaliev
-💻 Aspiring Cybersecurity Analyst | Sophomore at the University of Mississippi <br> 🔍 Passionate about cyber security , software engineering , and web development
+💻  Sophomore at the University of Mississippi <br>
+🔍 Passionate about  software engineering , and web development

 # Skills